 At about page 37 we hit the mechanics part of Endless Sands.
-We are provided with 3 prestige classes, because this is a 3e supplement and you are legally obliged to put those in if you are making a campaign setting, all part of the setting: The shamanistic Bedoul, the Ghazi warrior fanatic and of course, the elementalist Vizier class.
+We are provided with 3 prestige classes, because this is a 3e supplement and you are legally obligated to put those in if you are making a campaign setting, all part of the setting: The shamanistic Bedoul, the Ghazi warrior fanatic and of course, the elementalist Vizier class.
 Each one is serviceable in its own right but no ability jumps out as particularly noteworthy.
 Power-wise, they seem about on par with the less retarded prestige-classes of 3.5, if a wee bit more flavorful.
-As a side note, the Vizier needs to pick an element to specialize in but the way it is written some elements are clearly superior to others, something that would have to be fixed by expanding the spell selection beyond the corebook (conservatively and without slipping into the retarded excess of Complete Mage and other such nonsense supplements).
+As a side note, the Vizier needs to pick an element to specialize in but the way it is written some elements are clearly superior to others, something that would have to be fixed by expanding the spell selection beyond the Corebook (conservatively and without slipping into the retarded excess of Complete Mage and other such nonsense supplements).
 The game keeps referring to a Knowledge Religion feat as a prerequisite that I do not think actually exists in either the corebook or this supplement.